Ajeetbisht/Data_Analysis/README.md

 # Projects

-Project 1: Explore US Bikeshare Data with Python\
+Project 1: xploring Weather Trends with sql and excel\
 Project 2: Investigate a Dataset with Python – no_show_appointments Dataset. <br />
 Project 3: Analyze A/B Test Results with Python – E-commerce Website Data